PMLA case: ED summons Air Asia executives, CEO Fernandes

 The CBI and ED, in their criminal FIRs, had booked Group CEO of Air Asia Fernandes, Tharumalingam Kanagalingam also known as Bo Lingam, former Deputy Group CEO of Malaysia-based Air Asia Berhad, and R Venkataramanan, Director Air Asia India Ltd, Bengaluru, besides companies Air Asia India Pvt Ltd and Air Asia Berhad.

-The allegation pertains to Air Asia officials and others allegedly trying to manipulate government policies through corrupt means to get international licence for its Indian venture Air Asia India Limited.
+The allegation pertains to Air Asia officials and others allegedly trying to manipulate government policies through corrupt means to get an international licence for its Indian venture Air Asia India Limited.